swcarpentry/DEPRECATED-bc/novice/shell/05-script.md

 > We usually call programs like Microsoft Word or LibreOffice Writer "text
 > editors", but we need to be a bit more careful when it comes to
 > programming.
 By default, Microsoft Word uses `.docx` files to store not
-> only text, but also formatting information about fonts, headings, and so
+> only text, but includes formatting information about fonts, headings, and so
 > on.
 This extra information isn't stored as characters, and doesn't mean
 > anything to tools like `head`: they expect input files to contain
 > nothing but the letters, digits, and punctuation on a standard computer